Rear brake shoes change on Austin Mini

 Fit the upper spring (kit GBK1834) on the shoes (2nd photo).

-Engage the shoes on the adjustment system (3rd photo).
+Fit the shoes on the adjuster system (3rd photo).

 Respect the spring attachment points (2nd photo).